UniversalScheduleStandard/UniversalScheduleStandard/docs/docs.md

 Throughout the USS object, each sub-object contains its own unique ID value.
 Unique values help in the identification of any data that may already exist in a system.
 For example, when importing a breakdown into a third party app, an importer can check to see if individual breakdowns or elements have been previously imported, thus potentially reducing the amount of duplicated data.

 It is considered best practice to use a 12 byte [BSON ObjectID](https://docs.mongodb.com/manual/reference/method/ObjectId/) but any UUID will suffice.
 An example ID would look like "6246e86c606cfc0016ed0a91".

+## **Strings**
+All strings should be stored in plain text.
+Rich text is not supported in the standard.
+Note that some key/value pairs may seem like they would take a number instead of a string.
+Please store values only in their described format.
+Vaues like scene numbers or page numbers may initially seem like numbers until you consider that both commonly contain letters.

+## **Numbers**
+Numbers can be stored as integers or floats, as required.
+They should not be stored as strings.

 ## **Date Format**
 Dates should all be [ISO Date Format](https://www.iso.org/iso-8601-date-and-time-format.html) and should follow the format "2022-06-24T08:00:00.000Z"